danielhusar/market/readme.md

 # Steam market chrome extension

 > Steam market modification for counter strike global offensive.
+I made this extension for my friend who is addicted to the market :)

 Requires at least chrome 40.x